StreInvest/streinvest_api/README.md

 [https://streinvestapi.herokuapp.com/test](https://streinvestapi.herokuapp.com/test)

-### setup before testing
+### Development configuration

+* To run the application under development;

+have nodejs at version 12 or higher, to run the development environment, run `npm run development` or `yarn development` if you have yarn installed.

-* note the connection and security keys are not in a correct place
+* Note the connection and security keys are not in a correct place;

 ```json
 // caminho ate o arquivo ==> config/keys.js